Mfantsipim School: Historical relocation and expansion

 Originally built on the premises of the Cape Coast Castle, Mfantsipim was later moved to its current location on Kwabotwe Hill in northern Cape Coast in 1930.
 This move marked a significant phase in the school's expansion and development.

 Academic and cultural traditions

 The school celebrates annual events such as the Speech and Prize Giving Day, which dates back to 1908, initiated by Rev. W. T. Balmer.
 The school anthem, Botae Pa, sung at various events, encapsulates the school's history, values, and aspirations.

 National Science and Maths Quiz 2025

-The stage is set for the grand finale of the 2025 National Science and Maths Quiz (NSMQ) on November 6, 2025, where defending champions Mfantsipim School, two-time winners Opoku Ware School, and the formidable St. Augustine’s College will face off in what promises to be one of the most thrilling finals in recent history.
+Mfantsipim School in Cape Coast, popularly known as Kwabotwe or simply Botwe, gallantly defended its title when it beat St. Augustine's College, Cape Coast, and Opoku Ware School, Kumasi, at the grand finale of National Science and Mathematics Quiz (NSMQ) 2025 held in Cape Coast.
+At the end of the fiercely contested final, Mfantsipim School lifted the trophy for the second consecutive time with 56 points, while St. Augustine's College followed in second place with 42 points and Opoku Ware School had 29 points to place third.